Healthy Homes Assessment Timberlea

 Home Assessments Timberlea for Rental Properties

-• Is the space under the floor insulated and is a ground waterproofing barrier?
+• Is the space under the floor protected and does it have a moisture barrier in place?

-• Does the ceiling insulation require topping up or replacing?
+• Is the ceiling insulation in need of topping up? require to be topped up or replaced?

-• Can the unit heat up enough capacity?
+• Does the heat pump have enough capacity?

-• Does the house has enough ventilation, including extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties